 So this time, I thought I would try something new and focus on more inner personal challenges rather than outer personal challenges (if that makes any sense at all).

 Normally for the new year, I would focus on how can I study better, how can I write better, how can I earn more money for what I love doing better – me, me, me.

 Which is fine, you do need to put yourself first in order to achieve what you want in life.
 But, then what of all the other stuff surrounding the me, me, me mentality; like mental health, well-being and overall health?

 I do consider myself a fairly healthy person.
 I have a very low sugar diet, do lots of yoga and meditate when I can.

 I also love my family and would do anything for them (when I can) and treat everyone with kindess.
 But is it really enough?
 To focus on the superficial things in life, or rather I should say the outer shell of our well-being; when really it’s the inner shell we should be focusing on and the rest will just fall in place.

-That being said, I decided to write down a few important resolutions (better late than never) to focus on for 2019.
+That being said, I decided to write down a few important resolutions to focus on for 2020.

 I always talk about it, but I never action on it, adopt a high alkaline diet.
 I already eat a lot of green vegetables, but I do also eat a lot of acidic foods.
-And, it wasn’t until i started researching properly the Alkaline diet in December 2018, I realised that although I do eat high alkaline foods (a lot), the acidic foods outweighed the alkaline.
+And, it wasn’t until i started researching properly the Alkaline diet, I realised that although I do eat high alkaline foods (a lot), the acidic foods outweighed the alkaline.